 Right?
 So if you’re in a cold environment, doesn’t it get smaller and then the Alright, I I see where you’re going with this.
 I want to know how you got here.
 And the thing that’s curious that I’m curious about is it seems like you both wanted to be actors.
 Am I right?

-John: no, I did.
+Michelle: no, I did.
 John was a director producer.

-We’re both in the entertainment industry.
+John: We’re both in the entertainment industry.
 You know, we move out to Hollywood from film school and you’re going to take over the industry.
 It’s a lot harder than they make it look.
 And so we ended up with regular day jobs, uh, in the industry, Michelle struggling actors.